A Guide to the 10 Crus of Beaujolais

 Chénas produces a tender wine that can age surprisingly well.
 You do not see it around much, as very few fine examples are imported to the U.S.

 Domaine Piron-Lameloise makes a “Quartz” bottling that can be dazzling after about five years in the cellar.
 As the name suggests, the wine comes from distinct, quartzite soils.
-But even young the wine has an mineral intensity (which, with age, becomes somewhat iodine-y) which gives it a fine complexity.
+It has a mineral intensity that veers towards a Chablis-like iodine.
+Domaine Thillardon is a new producer that is trying to put Chénas on the map with excellent single vineyard bottlings.

 - Part 3 is a focus on Morgon,